+Your safety during a fire depends on advance warning from smoke alarms.
 Your home should have a working smoke detector on each level.
 Ensure there is one located in or near all bedrooms.
 Battery-operated smoke detectors should have their batteries changed annually.
 In addition, all types of smoke detectors should be tested monthly to ensure they are working properly.

 Fire extinguisher location and operation

 Keep at least one multi-purpose fire extinguisher in your home.
 It should be stored in the kitchen, as this is where most household fires start.
 Having an extinguisher on each level of your home is even better for fire prevention.
 Make sure adults and older children know how to operate a fire extinguisher.
 Use this handy acronym to help remember:

 P- PULL the pin & point nozzle away

 A- AIM low, at the base of the fire